I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Exodus missed becoming one of the "Big Four" thrash bands by thiiiis much.

-If guitarist Kirk Hammett hadn't jumped ship for Metallica in 1983, and their 1985 debut Bonded By Blood had been released a year earlier as originally intended, Exodus might have beaten Megadeth's Killing Is My Business... and Business Is Good! to the marketplace, and thrash metal history might be quite different today.
+If Kirk Hammett hadn't jumped ship for Metallica in 1983, and their debut Bonded By Blood had been released a year earlier as originally intended, Exodus *might* have beaten Megadeth's Killing Is My Business... and Business Is Good! to the marketplace, and thrash metal history might be quite different today.

 Unfortunately for the Bay Area bashers, their album release was delayed due to financial difficulties at their then-label, Torrid Records.
 By the time Bonded finally hit record stores in April '85, the thrash metal craze was already in full swing.
 The album garnered rave reviews and amassed a frenzied underground cult following, but the thrash scene had already chosen its winning acts, and the best Exodus could do was settle for being part of the second wave.

-The boastful "Faster Than You'll Ever Live To Be" is a high-speed heart attack which leads into the title track, an ode to cannibalism that starts with some funky island-style drumming before slamming into the irresistitble main riff that launched a thousand mosh pits.
+The boastful "Faster Than You'll Ever Live To Be" is a high-speed heart attack which leads into the title track, an ode to cannibalism that starts with some funky island-style drumming before slamming into the irresistible main riff that launched a thousand mosh pits.

 Fun fact: the album's original cover art was supposed to portray the Exodus members having lunch with a tribe of flesh-eating savages.
 At the last minute the artwork was deemed too tasteless/gross for mass market retailers and it was swapped for a generic photo of the band sitting at a bar.
-The "banned" artwork was eventually used on a limited picture-disc LP of Pleasures, as well as on t-shirts.
+The cartoonish "banned" artwork was eventually used on a limited picture-disc LP of Pleasures, as well as on t-shirts.